0x1eef/offvsix/README.md

 download Visual Studio Code extensions (.vsix files) directly from the Visual Studio Marketplace.
-This project is inspired by the Python-based [offvsix](https://github.com/gni/offvsix) tool of the same name but this copy is rewritten in Go.
+This project is inspired by the Python-based [offvsix](https://github.com/gni/offvsix) tool of the same name but this copy is written in Go.

 ## Features